Muhammad sets 400m hurdles world record, Lyles wins 200m

 “I’ve been kind of hitting that time in practice consistently and my coach was like, ‘There’s no way you can’t do it’.”

-Teenager Sydney McLaughlin was second in 52.88, just 0.13 shy of her personal best, with Spencer third in 53.11, as all three runners made the U.S. team for September’s world championships in Doha.
+Teenager Sydney McLaughlin was second in 52.88, just 0.13 shy of her personal best, with Ashley Spencer third in 53.11, as all three runners made the U.S. team for September’s world championships in Doha.

-Noah Lyles also qualified after running 19.78 seconds to win his 200 meters showdown with 100m champion Christian Coleman.
+The record could fall again there, said Muhammad, who trains in Los Angeles.

+“That 52 is going to get broke,” Muhammad said.
+“If not by me by the other women.”

 The two were side-by-side before Lyles pulled away in the last 60 meters.